vmware/vic-product/docs/user_doc/vic_vsphere_admin/ts_cname_mismatch.md

   2. Use the `--cert` and `--key` options to pass the newly generated certificates to `vic-machine create`.

 - If you do not want to reuse the certificates, choose one of the following options:
   - Change the location from which you run `vic-machine`.
-This alters the default `--cert-path`.
+This alters the default `--tls-cert-path`.
   - Change the value of `--name`.
-This alters the default `--cert-path`.
+This alters the default `--tls-cert-path`.
-  - Specify `--cert-path` explicitly.
+  - Specify `--tls-cert-path` explicitly.
-  - Delete the existing certificates from `--cert-path`
+  - Delete the existing certificates from `--tls-cert-path`